xmootoo/gcn-depression-detection/README.md

-# A Graph Convolutional Network model used to predict Major Depressive Disorder from EEG data.
+# Applying Graph Convolution Networks to EEG Data for Diagnosis of Major Depressive Disorder